EdwardBerman/shopt/index.md

 After the file contents are downloaded the user can run ```julia shopt.jl [configdir] [outdir] [catalog]``` as stated above.
 Alternatively, they can run the shellscript that calls shopt in whatever program they are working with to create their catalog.
 For example, in a julia program you may use ```run(`./runshopt.sh [configdir] [outdir] [catalog]`)```

+Before running, we recommend that users run 'export JULIA_NUM_THREADS=4` on Unix machines `set JULIA_NUM_THREADS=4` .
+By default Julia will run the program on a single thread, but the polynomial interpolation step is inherently parralelizable.
+The program is set to use all of threads available to it.

 ### Testing
 To test that everything works, running the `dependencies.jl` should test that everything is installed correctly in addition to downloading.
 Running
 ```julia